LoopKit/looptips/docs/data/nightscout.md

 ### Daily Stats report

-The daily stats report is a pie chart showing the daily breakdown of your low, in-range, and high time in target, as well as other statistical analysis of your BG trends.
+The daily stats report is a pie chart showing the daily breakdown of your low, in-range, and high time in target, as well as other statistical analysis of your glucose trends.

 ![Daily Stats](img/daily-stats.png){width="700"}
 {align="center"}